Ikomia-hub/infer_flux_1/README.md

 ![illustration](https://github.com/black-forest-labs/flux/blob/main/assets/grid.jpg?raw=true)

-*This FLUX1 algorithm runs FP8 inference and requires about 16 GB of VRAM.*
+*This FLUX1 algorithm runs FP8 inference and requires about 16 GB of VRAM and 30GB of CPU memory.*

 ## :rocket: Use with Ikomia API